-The Accordion way covers on this mill helps protect the ball screws from chips.
+The Accordion way covers on this mill help protect the ball screws from chips.

-So how does the electronics of this machine look?
+So how do the electronics of this machine look?

-All the electronics (except the controller) of this mill is placed on the top right of the mill in a safe and classy metallic enclosure.
+All the electronics (except the controller) of this mill are placed on the top right of the mill in a safe and classy metallic enclosure.

 The PCNC 440 uses NEMA 34 stepper motors for all three axes, unlike the TAIG and Sherline mills which use NEMA 23 stepper motors.
 This makes this machine much more powerful.

 The spindle motors on this mill can reach up to 10,000 RPM at a power of 0.75 HP.
-The spindles uses an R8 collet.
+The spindles use an R8 collet.

 Pathpilot software is loved by most of its users due to its ease of use, safety stop buttons, and excellent integration with Tormach machines.

-Pathpilot is also compatible most CAD/CAM programs as well.
+Pathpilot is also compatible with most CAD/CAM programs as well.